Spin-Wave Doppler Shift by Magnon Drag in Magnetic Insulators

 We are interested in the effect of a magnon current on a low-frequency coherent excitation, i.e., at excitation frequency $\omega/(2\pi)\lesssim 1$~GHz, which allows us to set $l_{1}=0$.
 Using the above selection rules of the scattering potentials and energy conservation, we prove in the Supplemental Material \cite{supplement} that the incoherent scattering of these \textit{low-energy} magnons by those in all other bands is marginally small.
 The leading nonlinearities in the coherent magnon states thus reduce to a self-consistent mean-field problem \cite{Abrikosov,ZNG}, in which the interaction renormalizes the energy dispersion but does not affect magnon dephasing and lifetime.
 The coherent magnon amplitude in the lowest band obeys a Heisenberg equation of motion that is augmented by the Gilbert damping \cite{supplement},

 where $\langle\cdots\rangle$ represents an ensemble average,

-is the linear-momentum magnon current density in subband $l$ with contributions from both coherent and incoherent magnons, and $P_{\mathrm{ex}}$ is a microwaves excitation source that will be specified below.
+is the magnon linear-momentum current density in subband $l$ with contributions from both coherent and incoherent magnons, and $P_{\mathrm{ex}}$ is a microwaves excitation source that will be specified below.
 The (locally) uniform magnon current hence engages the gradient (or momentum) of the magnon amplitude $\nabla_{\boldsymbol{\rho}}\langle\hat{\Psi}_{0}\rangle$ and tilts the magnon dispersion, which is an interaction-induced drag effect \cite{phonon,electron}.
-This drag depends only on the magnitude of the current, not on the coherent versus incoherent nature of the carriers.